lightbend/lightbend-orchestration-docs/src/main/paradox/project-setup.md

 * [sbt](http://www.scala-sbt.org/) 0.13.13 (or later), 1.0.3 (or later)
 * [Docker](https://www.docker.com/) for building and publishing images.

+### Supported Versions:

+At this time, the following technologies are supported:

+* Akka 2.5 or later
+* Lagom 1.4 or later
+* Play 2.6 or later

 ### Plugin Usage

 1) Add the following to your project's `project/plugins.sbt` file to enable the plugin.